Create a Custom Data Feed Provider

 }

-Use Route and Query Parameters to Fetch Data
+Use Route Parameters to Fetch Data

 You can use route parameters to build the URL to the remote data source.
 Each provider provides two route parameters: host and id.
 The code snippet below shows how to use these parameters to build a URL.